 Q: Can my partner/friend join me on my trip and stay with me?

 Stockholm: This option is possible only after the summer university has finished.
-If you wish like to prolong your stay in Stockholm and enjoy Midsummer, please contact email@example.com for further details.
+If you wish like to prolong your stay in Stockholm and enjoy Midsummer External link, opens in new window., please contact firstname.lastname@example.org for further details.

 Gdansk: Yes, for additional fee.

 You must apply via the online application form.

 Please see above.

 Q: What is the application deadline?

 We will announce it on this site later this year.